All About the Residents Association

 Can my Renters get a Membership Card?

 The homeowner may transfer their privileges to the renters.
-Owners or renters (not both) may have /facility access.
-If the owners wish to transfer their privileges to the renters, a Transfer of Privileges Form must be completed (this can be found in the forms section listed below) and returned to the New Brighton Residents Association office.
+Owners or renters (not both) may have facility access.
+If the owners wish to transfer their privileges to the renters, a Transfer of Privileges Form must be completed (click here to view the TOP form) and returned to the New Brighton Residents Association office.
 If owners would like communication from the NBRA (invoices, AGM notices, etc.) sent to a different address, please inform the administration office.

 Can my Nanny get a Card?